wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 The short answer is: DevOps is a cultural change in your enterprise, meaning that Developers and Operations people should talk to each other instead of doing their work secretly behind big walls.

 GitOps is an evolutionary way of implementing continuous deployments for the cloud and Kubernetes.
-The idea behind Gitops is to use the same version control system you're using for your code to store formal descriptions of the infrastructure desired in the test or production environment.
+The idea behind GitOps is to use the same version control system you're using for your code to store formal descriptions of the infrastructure desired in the test or production environment.
 These descriptions can be updated as the needs of the environment change, and can be managed through version control just like source code.
 You automatically gain a history of all the deployments you've done.
 After each change, an automated process runs (either through a manual step or through automation) to make the production environment match the desired state.
 The term "healing" is often applied to the process that brings the actual state of the system in sync with the desired state.

 ### Motivation Behind GitOps
 But why Git?
 And why now?
 And what does Kubernetes has to do with all that?